-N. "public infrastructure purpose" means:
+Q. "public infrastructure purpose" means:

-(1) planning, design, engineering, construction, acquisition or installation of public infrastructure, including the costs of applications, impact fees and other fees, permits and approvals related to the construction, acquisition or installation of such infrastructure;

-(2) acquiring, converting, renovating or improving existing facilities for public infrastructure, including facilities owned, leased or installed by an owner;

-(3) acquiring interests in real property or water rights for public infrastructure, including interests of an owner;

-(4) establishing, maintaining and replenishing reserves in order to secure payment of debt service on bonds;

-(5) funding and paying from bond proceeds interest accruing on bonds for a period not to exceed three years from their date of issuance;

-(6) funding and paying from bond proceeds fiscal, financial and legal consultant fees, trustee fees, discount fees, district formation and election costs and all costs of issuance of bonds issued pursuant to the Public Improvement District Act, including, but not limited to, fees and costs for bond counsel, financial advisors, consultants and underwriters, costs of obtaining credit ratings, bond insurance premiums, fees for letters of credit and other credit enhancement costs and printing costs;

-(7) providing for the timely payment of debt service on bonds or other indebtedness of the district;

-(8) refinancing any outstanding bonds with new bonds, including through the formation of a new public improvement district; and

-(9) incurring expenses of the district incident to and reasonably necessary to carry out the purposes specified in this subsection;

-O. "resident qualified elector" means a person who resides within the boundaries of a district or proposed district and who is qualified to vote in the general elections held in the state pursuant to Section 1-1-4 NMSA 1978;

-P. "special levy" means a levy imposed against real property within a district that may be apportioned according to direct or indirect benefits conferred upon affected real property, as well as acreage, front footage, the cost of providing public infrastructure for affected real property, or other reasonable method, as determined by the governing body or district board, as applicable; and
+- (1) planning, design, engineering, construction, acquisition or installation of public infrastructure, including the costs of applications, impact fees and other fees, permits and approvals related to the construction, acquisition or installation of such infrastructure; - (2) acquiring, converting, renovating or improving existing facilities for public infrastructure, including facilities owned, leased or installed by an owner; - (3) acquiring interests in real property or water rights for public infrastructure, including interests of an owner; - (4) establishing, maintaining and replenishing reserves in order to secure payment of debt service on bonds; - (5) funding and paying from bond proceeds interest accruing on bonds for a period not to exceed three years from their date of issuance; - (6) funding and paying from bond proceeds fiscal, financial and legal consultant fees, trustee fees, discount fees, district formation and election costs and all costs of issuance of bonds issued pursuant to the Public Improvement District Act, including, but not limited to, fees and costs for bond counsel, financial advisors, consultants and underwriters, costs of obtaining credit ratings, bond insurance premiums, fees for letters of credit and other credit enhancement costs and printing costs; - (7) providing for the timely payment of debt service on bonds or other indebtedness of the district; - (8) refinancing any outstanding bonds with new bonds, including through the formation of a new public improvement district; and - (9) incurring expenses of the district incident to and reasonably necessary to carry out the purposes specified in this subsection; - R. "related entities" means two or more entities that are owned in an amount greater than fifty percent by the same person, either directly or through one or more persons; - S. "resident qualified elector" means a person who resides within the boundaries of a district or proposed district and who is qualified to vote in the general elections held in the state pursuant to Section 1-1-4 NMSA 1978; - T. "special levy" means a levy imposed against real property within a district that may be apportioned according to direct or indirect benefits conferred upon affected real property, as well as acreage, front footage, the cost of providing public infrastructure for affected real property, or other reasonable method, as determined by the governing body or district board, as applicable; and

-Q. "treasurer" means the treasurer of the governing body or the person appointed by the district board as the district treasurer pursuant to Section 5-11-6 NMSA 1978.
+U. "treasurer" means the treasurer of the governing body or the person appointed by the district board as the district treasurer pursuant to Section 5-11-6 NMSA 1978.